 Suggestions: Question #2 asks students to get a jump start on writing their marketing plan by putting on paper their mission statement, non-financial and financial goals, competitive advantage for the organization, and a SWOT analysis.
 This is a very threatening first step for many students.
-To assist students in writing effective marketing plans, instructors should emphasize to students the importance of (a) reading the pertinent chapter(s) in the textbook that relates to the element of the marketing plan and (b) studying the red and blue boxes in the margin of the Appendix A: Sample Marketing Plan that give hints on effective writing and identify relevant textbook chapters, respectively.
+To assist students in writing effective marketing plans, instructors should emphasize to students the importance of (a) reading the pertinent chapter(s) in the textbook that relates to the element of the marketing plan and (b) studying the red and blue boxes in the margin of the Appendix A: Sample Marketing Plan that gives hints on effective writing and identifies relevant textbook chapters, respectively.

-3. Draw a simple organization chart for your organization.
+- 3. Draw a simple organization chart for your organization. - A. Develop a Gantt chart to schedule the key activities to implement your marketing plan.